Ericsson/CodecheckerVSCodePlugin/README.md

 This is an early development version, and features are constantly being added.
 Once a core set of features is implemented, this section will be populated!

+## Automatic CodeChecker analysis

+The extension supports *automatic analysis* of changed files.
+When you save a file, or use one of the `CodeChecker: Analyze` commands, CodeChecker starts an analysis in the background.
+You can *stop the analysis* by clicking the *Cancel* button on CodeChecker's notification - partial results are saved automatically.

+The analysis is fully configurable, and the resulting CodeChecker command line can be previewed with the `CodeChecker: Show full command line` command (for supported arguments, run `CodeChecker analyze --help`).
+Automatic analysis on saving can be configured as well.

+You can view the output of previous CodeChecker analyses by clicking CodeChecker in the status bar, or using the `CodeChecker: Show Output` command.

 ## Commands and tasks

 The extension provides the following commands: